Neo-Nazism in Canada: Ernst Zündel

 Ernst Zündel (April 24, 1939 – August 5, 2017) was born in Germany in 1939.
 At age 19, he moved to Canada where he worked as a photographer and artist.
 He quickly became Canada's leading “Holocaust-denial propagandist.”
-In the late 1970s he started using Samisdat Publishers to produce and distribute Nazi and neo-Nazi propaganda.
-Court cases followed and Zündel was sentenced to serve 15 months of jail time for publishing lies about the Holocaust.
+In the late 1970s he started using Samisdat Publishers to produce and distribute Nazi and neo-Nazi propaganda world-wide.
+Court cases followed and Zündel was sentenced to serve 15 months of jail time for publishing lies about the Holocaust, under a provision of the Criminal Code that banned the spreading of false information with intent to harm.
 The publicity made Zündel an even more influential figure among neo-Nazi organizations and he used his newfound influence to help further white supremacist movements.
 Zündel applied for Canadian citizenship twice.
 During his second attempt in 1994, a long series of hearings and court cases followed, but he was never issued Canadian citizenship.
 In 2001 Zündel moved to the United States, but was deported back to Canada for Visa violations in 2003.
-He was shortly thereafter deported to Germany in 2005 where he was taken into custody and arrested for inciting racial hatred.
-Released from prison on March 1, 2010, Ernst Zündel was reminded that he was not welcome in Canada and is believed to be living with relatives in Bad Wildbad, Germany.
+He was deported to Germany in 2005 where he was taken into custody and arrested for inciting racial hatred.
+After his release from prison on March 1, 2010, Zündel was believed to be living with relatives in Bad Wildbad, Germany.
 He died in Germany in 2017.

-Tom Metzger

-Tom Metzger was born in Warsaw, Indiana, in 1938.
-In his small town, he lived nearly unexposed to other races.
-After graduating from high school, Metzger was drafted into the U.S. army and quickly became a corporal.
-After he served his tour of duty, Metzger moved to California, where he joined several different white supremacist organizations.
-Metzger's ambition and drive to lead left him disenchanted with these different organizations and he eventually established his own neo-Nazi organization known as White Aryan Resistance.
-Besides promoting neo-Nazism, Tom Metzger ran for United States Senator several times as both a Republican and a Democrat in the 1980s.
-The media attention boosted Metzger's popularity and helped him become one of the more influential neo-Nazi leaders in the world.
-A strong supporter of Heritage Front, Metzger has travelled to Canada to speak at rallies and promote neo-Nazism along with Wolfgang Droege and others.